-If you are overwhelmed by government websites, special situations like grandfathering, deciphering laws and statutes, and the paperwork (who needs to send what and where??), you are in the right spot.
+If you are a licensed massage therapist looking to also get licensed in Florida but are feeling overwhelmed by government websites, special situations like grandfathering, deciphering laws and statutes, and the paperwork (who needs to send what and where??), you are in the right spot.
 Let’s cover the Florida massage license application process, step by step.

 Simplifying the Florida Massage License Application Process